A category of the type of programs and courses. Each career has its own transcript and program and course grading structure.

 Internal Recognition of Credit Courses

-The GPA is a weighted average calculated by dividing the sum of all grade points by the sum of all credits attempted.
-It is calculated to two decimal points and is truncated.
+A weighted average calculated by dividing the sum of all grade points achieved at the University by the sum of all credits with grade point values attempted at the University.
+It is calculated to three decimal places of precision.

 Non-credit courses and courses with the grade value of W (Withdrawal), TR (Transfer Credit), CR/NCR (Credit/No Credit), or AU (Audit) are not included in any GPA calculations.